 How do GFCIs work?

 A GFCI monitors the flow of electricity between the black and the white wire in the circuit.
 In other words, the GFCI monitors the electrical current leaving from and returning to the outlet.
 The current leaving the outlet should be the same amount as the returning current.
 If there is a fluctuation in amperage in the wires, this will alert the GFCI to stop the power.
-We all know that electricity follows a path of least resistance, and sometimes a person becomes a better path.

 Where should you install GFCIs?